Tom Copeland

 R v RA, Manchester Crown Court (2021)

-Money laundering: Led junior in a case involving money laundering in excess of £2million connected to a drugs conspiracy (class A).
+Money laundering: Led junior in a case involving money laundering exceeding £2 million, linked to a Class A drugs conspiracy.

 R v JE, Southwark Crown Court (2018)